 - The battery will flash as a warning if the battery button is kept depressed for more than 10 seconds.

-- The power will be cut off temporarily which forces cooling and prevents damage being caused to the battery and to the coil/clearomiser/atomiser device attached to it.
+- The battery will cut power output temporarily forcing cooling and preventing damage from being caused to the battery as well as to the coil/clearomiser/atomiser attached to it.

-- If you continue to overheat the battery by continuous overvaping, the battery will put itself into the disabled state forcing a longer cooling down time.
+- If you continuously overheat the battery by continuously overvaping, to protect itself from serious or irreparable damage the battery will may auto lock, putting itself into the disabled state forcing a longer cooling down time (as discussed above)

 Short circuit detection

-- The battery will flash a warning if it detects a short circuit in the device that is attached to it and it not function when the fire button is pressed.
+- The battery will blink as a warning if it detects a short circuit in the device that is attached to it.
+Additionally it will not function if/when the fire button is depressed.

-Change the coil or the tank on your battery as it is likely that there is a problem with it.
+FIX IT - Change the coil or the tank as it is likely that there is an electrical circuit problem with it.

-- Your battery will flash a signal when its stored power has been depleted letting you know that it needs to be charged.
+- Your battery will flash 10 times as a signal that its stored power has been depleted and that it needs to be charged.

 Charging has begun

-- The battery will flash in a short burst when it has been successfully attached to the charger and the power has been switched on to let you know that charging has begun.
+- The battery will flash in a short burst letting you know that it has been successfully attached to the charger and that the power input source has been detected.
+This lets you know that its charging has begun.

 - This visual signal confirms that the connection has been made/power is being stored.

-Flicking from Red to Green indicates charge is almost complete
+- Flicking from Red to Green - charge is almost complete

-- Only charge your battery with the correct equipment as has been supplied with and for your battery.
+- Only charge your battery with the equipment supplied with and for use with your battery.

-- Never use an adaptor that is not specifically for the electronic cigarette battery.
-We supply Veho Mains USB adaptors.
+- Never use an adaptor that is not specifically for use with the electronic cigarette battery.

-- Never leave a battery on charge overnight or unattended nor for longer than is specified.
+- Never leave a battery on charge overnight, nor unattended, nor for longer than is specified.

-- Remove battery from charging as soon as the the indictor shows that recharging has been completed.
+- Remove/disconnect the battery from charging as soon as the the indictor shows that recharging has been completed.

-We have solutions here that will get you back on the road fast!
+Our solutions will get you back on the road fast!

 Make sure that the coil is secure